LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Winning and dying
 -----------------

-You win an adventure if you escape the location alive (which may prove difficult, because your foes tend to gradually build up the ambush squad blocking your escape route) or, in scenarios with no escape locations, if you eliminate all opposition.
-In the former case, your score is based predominantly on the gold and precious gems you've plundered.
+You win an adventure if you escape the situation alive, which may prove difficult, because your foes tend to gradually build up an ambush squad blocking your escape route.
+On the other hand, in scenarios with no open escape routes, the only way to survive is to eliminate all opposition, which is not a small feat, either.

+If escape without a fight to the death is possible, your score is based in equal parts on the speed with which you manage to leave the deadly environment and the proportion of gold and precious gems (including the elixirs that are stored in precious crystal boxes) you manage to plunder and carry off.
+Note that engaging in wanton slaughter is counterproductive in such a setting, because it wastes time and non-unique enemies never carry valuables, but stash them instead.

-In the latter case, your score is most influenced by the number of turns you spent overcoming your foes (the quicker the victory, the better;
+If killing all foes is required, your score is most influenced by the number of turns you spent overcoming your foes (the quicker the victory, the better;
 the slower the demise, the better).
 Bonus points, affected by the number of heroes lost, are awarded only if you win.
-The score is heavily modified by the chosen game difficulty, but not by any other challenges (which are, however, proudly displayed in the high score listing).
+The score, in all cases, is heavily modified by the chosen game difficulty, but not by any other challenges (which are, however, distinctly announced in the high score listing).

-When all your heroes fall, you are going to invariably see a new foolhardy party of adventurers clamoring to be led into the unknown perils.
+When all your heroes fall, you lose, but you are going to invariably see a new foolhardy party of adventurers clamoring to be led into the unknown perils.
 They start their conquest afresh, with no experience, no supplies for survival and no equipment, and new undaunted enemies bar their way.
 Lead the new hopeful explorers with wisdom and fortitude!